-In my blog post Become A Pro Drummer Part 1, I share more about the importance of reading musical notation.
+In my blog post series How These 5 Things Can Help Make You A Professional Drummer, I share more about the importance of reading musical notation.

 In my Intro To Jazz Drumming course, I also have a very easy method for teaching drummers how to read music.